Hotels try to pad your bill with overpriced extras and ancillary fees; here's how to avoid them

 Drive carefully and defensively

-Advice and resources for women, gays, and the disabled traveling in the U.K.
+Advice and resources for women, gays, minorities, and the disabled traveling in the U.K.

 A traveler's guide to safety in the U.K.: Pickpockets, scams, terrorism, and more